minvws/nl-covid19-coronacheck-provider-docs/docs/data-structures-overview.md

 Field details:
 * `date`: The date the assessment took place.
 * `digitallyVerified`: If the assessment is performed using a digital verification technique, such as scanning a non-DCC QR code, this boolean can be set to true.
-* `country`: Required.
-ISO 3166 2-letter country field.
+* `country`: ISO 3166 2-letter country field of the country that provided the vaccination statement.

 ### Negative Test Event